$45.4 Million Grant Supports New School Project for Vandenberg Families

 |Downloads:

-This work, $45.4 Million Grant Supports New School Project for Vandenberg Families [Image 2 of 2], by SSgt Kevin Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, $45.4 Million Grant Supports New School Project for Vandenberg Families, by SSgt Kevin Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.